nomadeel/cryptopals-challenge/README.md

 **crytopp** library and build the files.
 Additionally, it will setup the **cmake** build system which will generate the Makefiles for each solution subdirectory.

-For reference, the solutions were compiled using the C++14 standard using GCC version 7.3.1.
+For reference, the solutions were compiled using the C++14 standard with GCC version 7.3.1.
 The Python scripts in Set 4 use python2.